andrewkkchan/mcp_fivetran/README.md

-# MCP Five Tran
+# MCP Fivetran

 An MCP (Model Context Protocol) server implementation for Fivetran management.
 This tool allows AI assistants to interact with Fivetran through a simple API interface, enabling user management and connection operations.

 ## Description

-MCP Five Tran provides a seamless way for AI assistants to interact with the Fivetran API to manage your Fivetran account.
+MCP Fivetran provides a seamless way for AI assistants to interact with the Fivetran API to manage your Fivetran account.
 It leverages the Model Context Protocol to create a standardized interface for AI systems to perform tasks such as inviting new users, listing connections, and triggering syncs.

 ## Requirements